Ramplex-Technologies/clujo/README.md

  - All tasks have access to a context object which allows sharing values between tasks
  - If task `i` depends on tasks `j_1,...,j_n`, then it can be guaranteed the context object will have the result of tasks `j_1,...,j_n` under the keys `j_1,...,j_n`.
 The value at these keys is the return of task `j_i`, `i = 1,...,n`.
+ - The context object is read-only.
+Modifying the context object directly will will not be reflected in the context object and will result in a runtime error (in strict mode).
- - If a task has no dependencies it has access to the initial context object only (if it was set).
+ - If a task has no dependencies it has guaranteed access to the initial context object only (if it was set).
+ - A task attempting to access a task result from a task it does not depend on is undefined behavior.
+If the task has run, the value will be present in the context object, but it is not guaranteed to be present.

 ### Task execution